Sida's work in Democratic Republic of the Congo

 Democracy, gender equality and human rights

-Development assistance works against corruption, in favour of democracy, gender equality and respect for human rights.
-Here are some examples of programmes and projects that Sida supports:
+Sida works to combat corruption and promote democracy, greater gender equality and respect for human rights.
+Here are some examples of programmes and projects supported by Sida:

 Reforming the justice sector